 More sustainable than building a new tiny house

 Offers several models of new tiny houses and well as custom options

 Availability of pre-owned houses is hit or miss

 Pre-owned tiny houses can’t be customized

 Tiny Heirloom is a family-owned business with over a decade of collective experience in residential construction.
-The builder specializes in efficient, modern, and fully customizable tiny houses and offers top of the line customer support through its concierge service program.
+The builder specializes in efficient, modern, and fully customizable tiny houses and offers top-of-the-line customer support.
 In addition to offering eight models of tiny houses and custom options, Tiny Heirloom sells what it calls “Pre-Loved” tiny houses.

 Of course, the availability of pre-owned tiny houses varies depending on how many homeowners are currently consigning their houses with Tiny Heirloom.
 When pre-owned homes are offered, however, they are available at a fraction of the price of new tiny houses.
 Plus, because these homes were built by Tiny Heirloom, they have all of the unique and high-quality features of the builder’s new tiny houses.
 This makes Tiny Heirloom’s pre-loved homes a reliable, sustainable, and more affordable alternative to new construction.

 Minimaliste is our best overall pick for tiny home builders.
 This company offers seven different base models to choose from, and it stands out because of its modern and space-efficient floor plans and high-quality finishes.
 It also includes multiple types of utility hookups for mobile or off-grid living.
 While the base prices of its models are somewhat higher than some options on our list, the houses are sustainable, customizable, and can accommodate up to eight people.